Why you should leverage nature to meet your climate targets

 Nature-based solutions are amongst the most cost-effective approaches for tackling climate challenges while also bringing the added benefit of addressing biodiversity loss.
 Given that the overarching goal of all global climate and biodiversity commitments is the same — a healthy and resilient planet, where nature and people thrive together — it makes perfect sense for businesses to tackle the twin environmental crises together, through a Nature Positive approach.

-Businesses needs nature—yet nature is reaching its limits
+Businesses need nature—yet nature is reaching its limits

 While more than half the world’s GDP is highly dependent on nature, virtually all businesses depend on nature in some way.
 The production of all goods and services ultimately depends on raw materials and resources extracted from nature through human activities like agriculture and mining.
 At the same time, communities and societies around the world depend on healthy and resilient natural environments for ecosystem services like pollination, nutrient cycling, erosion control, flood regulation, and carbon capture.